Shresth-Chaurasia/Password_Manager/README.md

 <h1>PASSWORD MANAGER</h1>
 <br/>
-1. An app that allows user to manage their passwords efficiently
+<h3>An app that allows user to manage their passwords efficiently</h3>